crashoverride777/swifty-ads/README.md

 // Check if interstitial ad is ready, for example to show an alternative ad SwiftyAds.shared.isInterstitialAdReady

 // Check if child directed treatment is tagged on/off.
-Nil if not indicated how treated.
+Nil if not indicated how to be treated.
 (COPPA) SwiftyAds.shared.isTaggedForChildDirectedTreatment

 // Check if under age of consent is tagged on/off (GDPR)